UNIVERSITY OF SOUTHERN CALIFORNIA KECK SCHOOL OF MEDICINE

 - Stem cells may be capable of replacing alveolar epithelial cells during recovery from lung injury

-Exploiting these observations, molecular techniques are currently being used to clone genes that are crucial to cell function and to regulation of differentiation.
-These findings hold promise for the development of new tools with which to treat lung injury using gene- and cell-based therapy approaches.
+These findings together hold promise for the development of new therapeutic tools with which to prevent and treat lung injury/disease using gene- and/or cell-based approaches.